AdobeDocs/audience-manager.pt-BR/help/using/reporting/dynamic-reports/interactive-report-technology.md

 ### Legenda do relatório

-A tabela a seguir define as formas, tamanhos e cores usadas nos relatórios dinâmicos.
+A tabela a seguir define as formas, os tamanhos e as cores usadas nos relatórios dinâmicos.

 <table id="table_EC180A96E3784FC6B81FCFB546C4A3FA">
  <thead>